 Monsters And Other Childish Things is pretty much based on this concept.
 Your character (who may be anywhere from 8 to 18 years old depending on the game) has a pet monster that's his or her absolute best friend, and backs the character up in fights against other kids and their monsters.
 The adult world generally knows about these monsters, but is powerless to stop them - only monsters can really hurt other monsters, and they can tear through people and most earthly materials like tissue paper.
 Most monsters are some form of Eldritch Abomination to boot.

-Pokémon allows you to capture, among other things: The common ancestor of most other Mons and its Super SoldiercloneGone Horribly Rightnote Mew and Mewtwo; a time-traveling avatar of floranote Celebi; the embodiments of the earth, sea, and skynote Groudon, Kyogre, and Rayquaza; the masters of time, space, and antimatter/deathnote Dialga, Palkia, and Giratina; the creators of free will, emotion, and knowledgenote Azelf, Mesprit, and Uxie; the new moon/a living embodiment of nightmares and the crescent moon/living embodiment of dreamsnote Darkrai and Cresselia; another avatar of flora for good measurenote Shaymin; golems of rock, ice, and steelnote Regirock, Regice, and Registeel; elemental birdsnote Articuno, Zapdos, and Moltres and beasts note Suicune, Raikou, and Entei of water, thunder, and fire; two psychic dragonsnote Latios and Latias; a colossal golem that supposedly moved continents and created the aforementioned rock, ice, and steel golemsnote Regigigas; a metal-and-lava volcano monsternote Heatran; a wish granting Fun Size starnote Jirachi; the prince of the seasnote Manaphy; a rainbow phoenix and a draconic bird that can cause storms with a flap of its wingsnote Ho-Oh and Lugia; a shapeshifting alien virus creaturenote Deoxys; and what is outright stated note In the Heart Gold and Soul Silver Dex entries to be the creator of the Pokemon universe itselfnote Arceus.
-That last one is currently in the picture at the top of this article.
+The game allows you to capture, among other things: The common ancestor of most other Mons and its Super SoldiercloneGone Horribly Rightnote Mew and Mewtwo; a time-traveling avatar of floranote Celebi; the embodiments of the earth, sea, and skynote Groudon, Kyogre, and Rayquaza; the masters of time, space, and antimatter/deathnote Dialga, Palkia, and Giratina; the creators of free will, emotion, and knowledgenote Azelf, Mesprit, and Uxie; the new moon/a living embodiment of nightmares and the crescent moon/living embodiment of dreamsnote Darkrai and Cresselia; another avatar of flora for good measurenote Shaymin; golems of rock, ice, and steelnote Regirock, Regice, and Registeel; elemental birdsnote Articuno, Zapdos, and Moltres and beasts note Suicune, Raikou, and Entei of water, thunder, and fire; two psychic dragonsnote Latios and Latias; a colossal golem that supposedly moved continents and created the aforementioned rock, ice, and steel golemsnote Regigigas; a metal-and-lava volcano monsternote Heatran; a wish granting Fun Size starnote Jirachi; the prince of the seasnote Manaphy; a rainbow phoenix and a draconic bird that can cause storms with a flap of its wingsnote Ho-Oh and Lugia; a shapeshifting alien virus creaturenote Deoxys; and what is outright stated note In the Heart Gold and Soul Silver Dex entries to be the creator of the Pokemon universe itselfnote Arceus.

 As of the 5th gen, we get a small critter that is the personification of victory (and possibly a nuke)note Victini, The Three Musketeers and D'artagnannote Cobalion, Terrakion, Virizion, and Keldeo, dragons of Yang, Yin, and Wuji note Reshiram, Zekrom, and Kyurem, the Japanese gods of wind, thunder, and fertilitynote Tornadus, Thundurus, and Landorus, a musenote Meloetta, and a long since extinct insect resurrected from a fossil and cybernetically enhanced by Team Plasma scientists in the hope of creating the ultimate weaponnote Genesect.